OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 By faith Noah, being warned by God about things not yet seen, in reverent fear constructed an ark for the saving of his household.
 By this, he condemned the world and became an heir of the righteousness that comes by faith.

 ## Hebrews 11:8
-By faith Abraham obeyed when he was called to go out to a place he was to receive as an inheritance.
-He went out, not knowing where he was going.
+By faith Abraham obeyed when he was called to go to a place he would later receive as an inheritance.
+He set out, not knowing his destination.

 ## Hebrews 11:9
 By faith he lived as a foreigner in the land of promise, as in a strange country, dwelling in tents with Isaac and Jacob, heirs with him of the same promise.